openxla/stablehlo/docs/spec.md

 ### Semantics

-Computes element-wise absolute value of `operand` tensor and produces a `result` tensor.
+Performs element-wise abs operation on `operand` tensor and produces a `result` tensor.
 Depending on the element type, does the following:

   * For signed integers: integer modulus.